Rewarding Your Employees

 - When will the transfer of control occur?

 - If management has little or no capital, where will they get the money for the buyout?

 Employee Stock Ownership Plans (ESOPs)

 An ESOP is a qualified plan under the Employee Retirement Income Security Act of 1974 (ERISA).
 Instead of selling directly to management, you are making the sale to the ESOP, which has been set up by the company.
-The ESOP can either attempt to get bank financing to purchase the stock from you, or you can take a note for the value of your shares and have the repayment taken care of internally.
-The employees become plan participants, similar to other employee incentive programs and are entitled to benefits at certain points as determined by the terms of the ESOP.
+The ESOP can either attempt to get bank financing to purchase the stock from you, or you can take a note of the value of your shares and have the repayment taken care of internally.
+The employees become plan participants, similar to other employee incentive programs, and are entitled to benefits at certain points as determined by the terms of the ESOP.

 This option is similar to a management buyout, but with potentially valuable tax benefits.
 With an ESOP, you are selling stock in the company, not the assets, so the taxes are capital gains, not ordinary income taxes.
 Because of this distinction, there are planning techniques available that may help save on taxes with this transaction.

 When reviewing this option, there are a few things to consider:

 - To repay the note, most (if not all) of the excess cash flow from the business may be needed, instead of using it to grow the company.